FieldFuzz: In Situ Blackbox Fuzzing of Proprietary Industrial Automation Runtimes via the Network: Introduction

 \section{Introduction}

-Industrial Control Systems (ICS) is a collective term to describe devices used to regulate automated industrial processes.
-Critical infrastructure such as desalination plants, smart grids, transportation systems, and the nuclear sector utilize ICS devices to control critical physical processes.
-Today, ICS devices and their associated protocols are used in almost every industrial sector and critical infrastructure.
-However, due to the increased reliance on such devices, a security vulnerability open to exploitation can devastatingly impact human lives and physical property.
+Industrial Control Systems (ICS) comprise critical infrastructure such as desalination plants, smart grids, transportation systems, and the nuclear sector.
+Digital control and communication in ICS are performed by proprietary Operational Technology (OT) devices which suffer from security challenges known to the IT domain (such as parsing bugs for traffic).
+In addition, OT devices commonly do not employ OS-level countermeasures that are standard practice in IT nowadays~\cite{abbasi2019challenges}.
+Exploiting such vulnerabilities could have catastrophic physical consequences, such as destroying equipment~\cite{proc:code_level_vulnerability}.

-The OT sector has been the target of several high-profile cyber attacks in the past.
-For instance, the 2016 attack on the Ukraine power grid, initiated with a successful spear-phishing campaign and resulted in several outages for approximately three hours~\cite{proc:dark_and_gloomy}.
-Likewise, it is also possible to attack the industrial control logic that runs a physical process in critical infrastructure, studied in literature at the source code level~\cite{proc:code_level_vulnerability}.

-The control program (implemented with IEC 61131-3 programming language) runs an industrial physical process by receiving inputs from sensors, performing arithmetic operations, and sending output to actuators on a field device: the programmable logic controller (PLC), executing cyclically.
-Modification attacks against such IEC binaries have been explored in~\cite{proc:dynamic_malware_payload} and~\cite{art:icsref} where the authors reverse engineered the process structure and operation to generate unsafe behavior by directly changing the variables.
-The Stuxnet incident also involved the modification of the PLC control logic, which acted as a timebomb and scheduled sending malicious packets to the controllers of the centrifuges of a nuclear fuel refinement system.

-The Integrated Development Environments (IDEs), compilers, program structure, and operation of these IEC binaries have traditionally been a proprietary secret for manufacturers.
-However, with the more uniform nature of the field devices and their growing computation power, many device vendors are switching to generic frameworks for both the device runtime and the engineering workstation by white-labeling.
-One of such Original Equipment Manufacturer (OEM) generic frameworks is the Codesys runtime, which is at the heart of $\approx$80 industrial device vendors ranging over 400 devices, including manufacturers such as Schneider Automation, Bosch Rexroth, Wago, and Hitachi Europe~\cite{misc:codesys_device_list}.
-Thus, the transition to generic OEM runtime frameworks is expected to increase, as evident by the growing popularity of Codesys.
-Authors in~\cite{proc:icsfuzz} estimate that currently, active Codesys devices occupy a minimum of $\approx$20\% of the active PLCs worldwide.
+At the core of ICS, Programmable Logic Controllers (PLCs) process sensor readings while executing control logic to perform real-time control of physical processes.
+Engineers write control applications in programming languages defined by the IEC 61131-3 standard, and executed in proprietary runtime environments on the PLCs.
+The runtime environment, Integrated Development Environment (IDE), and compiler are proprietary software of the device manufacturer.
+The most significant Original Equipment Manufacturer (OEM) generic framework is the Codesys runtime, which is at the heart of $\approx$80 industrial device vendors ranging over 400 devices, including manufacturers such as Schneider Automation, Bosch Rexroth, WAGO, and Hitachi Europe~\cite{misc:codesys_device_list}, representing at least $\approx$20\% of the active PLCs worldwide~\cite{proc:icsfuzz}.